See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Increasing the first- to second-year student retention rate

-An intended project outcome is to increase the university's first-to second-year student retention rate by six percentage points over baseline to a rate of 75% by the end of the project period.
+An intended project outcome was to increase the university's first-to second-year student retention rate by six percentage points over baseline, to a rate of 75% by the end of the project period.

 Increasing student satisfaction in their “Southeast” experience

-An intended project outcome is to increase student satisfaction in their "Southeast" experience as evidenced by students’ responses to selected questions in National Survey of Student Engagement (NSSE).
-Southeast administers the NSSE in even-year spring semesters.
+An intended project outcome was to increase student satisfaction in their "Southeast" experience as evidenced by students’ responses to selected questions in National Survey of Student Engagement (NSSE).

 |Student responses regarding the opportunities they had to:||Mean response score|